 How does the generally older age of opinion columnists affect what opinions are being published?
 How might younger opinion columnists change the tone of writing?

-How is your voice as a minor represented in society?
-How do you feel your voice compares to voices of adults?
+How is the voice of children and teenagers represented in society?
+How do you feel these voices compare to voices of adults?